 Sometimes homeschooling can be frustrating; you dream of homeschooling independent learners, but how do you get there?
 Ashley is trying to get the dishes done while her daughter Emma works o…

-Because we have so much freedom as homeschoolers, homeschool planning can be overwhelming!
+Homeschool Planning Guide Because we have so much freedom as homeschoolers, homeschool planning can be overwhelming!
 Here is a simple 5 step process to plan a great year for your family.
-Homeschool Planning Step 1: Ass…
+Ho…

 Record keeping Basics

-Parents starting to home school in Minnesota Record keeping is important for all homeschoolers, whether you plan to homeschool your child’s entire academic career, or are homeschooling temporarily.
+For parents who want to know how to homeschool in Minnesota, record keeping is important.
+Whether you plan to homeschool your child’s entire academic career, or are homeschooling temporarily.
 Minnesota statute 120.A22 Subd.
 2 requires “documentation indicating that the subjects required in section 120A.22, subdivision 9, are being taught and proof that the tests under section 120A.22, subdivision 11, have been administered.”
 The law specifically requires that records include: